jakeburns1/KanbanBoardApplication/README.txt

-How to run all the tesst:
+This project is a virtual kanban board.
+It is modeled after online application "Trello" (trello.com).

+I built this project using JavaFX.

+Features:

+The user can own and create kanban boards.
+In these boards you can add lists which contain cards.
+Cards have attributes such as a name, description, checklist, and labels.
+You can add, delete, and move both cards and lists.
+There is also a filter feature where you can filter cards by the labels they contain.

+Running the application for the first time
+1. Run the ServerTest.java file to initilize the server and create accounts.
+RMIREGISTRY is used for the server.
+2. Run the MainStartup.java file to launch the application

+Account info:
+The default account:
+  username: jakeburns
+  password: centre1234

+Running the testing file:
 1. Run the TestTrello.java (located in src/test/java/views) TWICE.
-Make sure to run it TWICE!!!
+Make sure to run it TWICE the first time.
+Once to initialize the server if it is your first time running it.

-The first time you run the file the robot will enter a username and password in but the console will print login failed.
-Simply run the file again and the login will be successfull with the starting board data already in there.
-The tests should run normally.